makrai/notes/dubossarsky20-spectra-cross-ling.md

   * source localization for acoustic (Tourbabin and Rafaely, 2015) and seismic (Leeuwenburgh and Arts, 2014) waves,
   * video compression (Bhaskaranand and Gibson, 2010), and for the
-  * evaluation of implicit regularization in neural matrix factorization (Arora+ 2019)
+  * evaluation of implicit regularization in neural matrix factor (Arora+ 2019)
   * We use it to inform and improve the estimation of the condition number

 ### Effective Condition Number